-The following verse has elements of the future state in which all of God's people will be gathered to Him.

-However, for specific reference to this verse and for Israel now post- Babylonian suppression, God would renew His covenant with them.
+Verse 8.
+The following verse refer also to the future state in which all of God's people will be gathered to Him.
+However, at the present tome at the now post- Babylonian suppression, God would renew His covenant with them.
 He would be faithful to them and make them so to Him.
 That is the foundation and crown of all these promises and is inclusive of all happiness.
 They shall obey God's laws, and God will secure and advance all their interests.
 This contract shall be made, shall be new made, in truth and in righteousness.
 Some think that the former denotes God's part of the covenant (he will be their God in truth, he will make good all his promises of favour to them) and the latter man's part of the covenant--they shall be his people in righteousness, they shall be a righteous people and shall abound in the fruits of righteousness, and shall not, as they have done, deal treacherously and unjustly with their God.
 See Hosea 2:19, 20.